-An SR-22 is not an insurance policy; it’s simply a financial responsibility form proving that you have insurance coverage.
-The SR-22 is filed with your state by your insurance company and certifies that you carry the minimum liability coverage on your car insurance policy.
-If you do not own a motor vehicle, you must purchase “non-owners” liability coverage.
-If you’re not currently insured, this could cause your driving privileges to be revoked.
+An SR-22 form is not an insurance policy; it’s simply a financial responsibility form proving that you have car insurance coverage.
+The SR-22 is filed with your state by your insurance company and certifies that you carry the required minimum liability coverage on your car insurance policy.
+If you do not own a motor vehicle, you must purchase non-owners SR-22 liability coverage.

-An SR-22 requirement can be issued by the state or a judge and is usually required for three consecutive years.
-There are a variety of reasons that an SR-22 may be required, including:
+There are a variety of reasons that an SR-22 form may be required, including:

 - Being found at-fault in an accident while driving uninsured

 - Driving with a suspended or revoked license